maboc/python/README.md

 - Whenever a problem seems to be solved I loose my interest a bit....so there are a lot improvements possible

 Programs in this collection:
-### julia.py
-Purpose       : generates pictures of julia set Documentation :
-Remarks       :

-### mandelbrot.py
-Purpose       : generates a picture of the mandelbrot set Documentation :
-Remarks       :

 ### sierpinski.py
 Purpose       : generates (by approximation) a picture of a sierpinski triangle
 Documentation : [wiki](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) [maboc.nl](https://maboc.nl/?p=358)
+Remarks       : There are multiple ways to generate a Siepinski triangle.
+This program only is one of them